jberkow713/Voter/README.md

 to CSV.

-This entire process can be automated, and should be very quick and accurate for every person in all the districts, using this one connected Class.
+This entire process can be automated, and should be very quick and accurate for every person in all the districts, using this one connected Class in Voter_Match.py.